Skip to main content

 Credit institutions, insurance undertakings and pension schemes require comprehensive transparency data on the investment portfolios they invest in to fulfill their regulatory requirements.
 As a result, they request a vast range of reports from asset managers in a standardized format and in a timely manner.
 We refer to such reports as “Institutional Investors Reporting” (IIR).

-The IIR reporting list is extensive, with different names and acronyms used depending on the investor, country, or regulator, such as:
+The IIR list is extensive, with different names and acronyms used depending on the investor, country, or regulator, such as:

 For credit institution investors: the Solvability ratios (Solva or SolvV), Large exposure (GroMiKV), CRR (ECD and CVA), KVG, LCR, BPER, French reporting (CA, GCE, BP, CRDV, CL), Basel III and CRD V reporting are commonly requested.